jeacpa/Project-001/README.md

 We need to copy the video to the Project001 folder.
 Open your Downloads folder by clicking the Start Menu and type ‘\’ then hit enter.
 Click on Downloads in the left list, right click on Cashmere.mp4 and select Copy.

-Now we need to open the Project001 folder, click on the Start Menu, type the following:
+Now we need to open the Project001 folder that exists in your wsl environment, click on the Start Menu, type the following:
 ```
 \\wsl$
 ```